UmaMaheshwari19/CNC_WED1/README.md

 To develop a responsive image slider that:

-Enhances user interaction
+1.Enhances user interaction

-Works seamlessly across devices (desktop, tablet, mobile)
+2.Works seamlessly across devices (desktop, tablet, mobile)

-Requires minimal code and dependencies
+3.Requires minimal code and dependencies

-Can be reused in any web project
+4.Can be reused in any web project

 🌟 **Core Features**